yashaswip/Text-2-Video-generation/README.md

 A Duck diving underwater in search of food from right to left

 ![Unknown](https://github.com/user-attachments/assets/51b9b718-213a-47b6-b21e-3b8c3013f90e)
-A Fish underwater in search of food from right to left
+A Fish diving underwater in search of food from right to left